broadsignmarketing/broadsign_ace/slides/boomerang-media.md

   - /images/uploads/hero_boomerang.png
 categories:
   products:
 	- broadsign_control
+	- campsite
   programmatic: false
   verticals:
     - cinema
 ---
 ## Challenge

 Deliver advertising that niche audiences will love, and foster connections for filmgoers across the UK.

 ## Audience

 Movie-goers, families

 ## Solution

 Using Broadsign, Boomerang Media is able to deliver contextually relevant advertising to niche audiences, all with the assurance that there will be no outages or playback failures to disrupt the filmgoers’ experience.

-## PRODUCTS

-Broadsign Control

 ## LOCATION